Hemp is durable, comfortable and breathable, and needs less fertilizer and water compared to other crops.

 For decades, hemp farming was criminalized in the United States, so hemp manufacturing moved overseas.
 But the 2018 Farm Bill finally legalized the broad cultivation, sale and transfer of industrial hemp across state lines.
 Patagonia has been working with American farmers and processers to bring hemp back to the US ever since.

 We’re also working with hemp-processing partners to ensure our entire hemp supply chain has an even smaller impact on the environment.
-Our goal is to use clean retting (separating the fiber from other tissues), decorticating (stripping the outer layer of the plant) and degumming methods to separate the hemp fiber from the woody inner core and strip it of its sticky lignins and pectins.
+Over time, we hope to transition to use clean retting (separating the fiber from other tissues), decorticating (stripping the outer layer of the plant) and degumming methods to separate the hemp fiber from the woody inner core and strip it of its sticky lignins and pectins.
 In addition, we are working with bio-composite companies that can transform the “waste” from our crop into building materials and other goods that provide alternatives to plastics and fiberglass.